AdityaB-11/python_for_quant/README.md

 # Quantitative Finance Lecture Series

-A comprehensive set of 56 lectures covering the foundations and advanced topics in Quantitative Finance, with notebooks and videos.
+A comprehensive set of 56 lectures covering the foundations and advanced topics in Quantitative Finance.

 ## 🔹 Core Areas Covered